moeru-ai/three-mmd/README.md

 `MMDLoader` having been removed in three.js r172 nearly ten months ago, and no code has ever appeared in the [takahirox/three-mmd-loader](https://github.com/takahirox/three-mmd-loader) repository.

-Considering the needs of Project AIRI or other future projects, I decided to fork and maintain it, i.e., this project.
+Considering the needs of Project AIRI or other future projects, I decided to fork and maintain it, i.e., this repo.

 ## Usage

 ```bash
 npm i @moeru/three-mmd
 ```

+> There may be significant changes in future versions, so this is unstable.

 ```ts
 import { MMDLoader } from '@moeru/three-mmd'